Northern Virginia Dayhikes

 Location: Big Meadows area on the Skyline Drive (mile 51)

-Picture: Lewis Spring Falls seen from the viewing platform.
+Picture: Lewis Falls seen from the viewing platform.
 See also the view from the base.

-Details: Description and maps from Heatwole.
+Details: Description and maps from Guide to SNP.
 NPS has detailed maps of Big Meadows area.

 Notes: Combine this with the Rose River Loop described above to create any number of dayhike circuits ranging from moderate to strenuous.